 If there’s one thing about Battle Chasers: Nightwar, it’s that the game doesn’t waste any time.
 As soon as you start up the game, you’re introduced to your rag-tag team, compromised of the following members – Gully, Garrison, Knowlan, Calibretto, and Red Monika.
 You’re attacked by some unknown group and some yet known reason.
-Blasted out of the sky, you narrowly escape capture or worse, death.
-Sometime later you awaken on in an unknown land, referred to as “The Lost Continent”.
-It’s here that the game begins and you start your journey.
-There’s also an extra character, that was created solely for the game – Alumon, who’ll join up with you eventually.
+Blasted out of the sky, you narrowly escape capture or, worse, death.
+Sometime later, you awaken on an unknown land, referred to as “The Lost Continent.”
+It’s here that the game begins, and you start your journey.
+There’s also an extra character created solely for the game – Alumon, who’ll join up with you eventually.
 He’s a total badass, no question about it.

-Being perfectly honest, the story isn’t too special.
-While it doesn’t really stand out, what does is how every character is portrayed.
+To be perfectly honest, the story isn’t too special.
+While it doesn’t really stand out, what it does is how every character is portrayed.
 Everyone has a specific reason for being where they are or what they do.
 So not only does progression play a big part, but it also devolves deeper into everyone’s backstory.
-A nice touch worth mentioning is when you head to a towns inn for the night or to rest.
+A nice touch worth mentioning is when you head to a town’s inn for the night or to rest.
 While I can’t say what happens, let’s just say you’ll want to visit the inn as much as possible.

 On the surface, Battle Chasers: Nightwar looks like any other ordinary RPG.
-However, it’s once you start playing the game that you realize that it’s so much more.
+However, once you start playing the game, you realize that it’s so much more.
 The development of this title has taken certain liberties to make it stand apart from other RPG titles.
 In fact, the game strikes me as a combination of Blizzard’s Diablo and SuperGiant Games Bastion.
 Maybe it’s the isometric layout.
-Perhaps it’s that the world is so vivid and so heavily based in fantasy that my inner geek has been going non-stop.
+Perhaps it’s that the world is so vivid and so heavily based on fantasy that my inner geek has been going non-stop.

 The world you’ll explore is similar to a board game.
 The map is linear, meaning you’re only able to travel on preset routes.
 This does take the fun out of exploration, but I understand the reasoning.
 Getting you to point A to point B, is needed to progress the story.
-RPGs are story-driven and this game is no exception.
-You’ll occasionally see resources used to crafting items pop-up on the map.
-Unlike most RPG games, you’re able to see the enemies you’re going to fight. on the map as well.
+RPGs are story-driven, and this game is no exception.
+You’ll occasionally see resources used to crafting items pop up on the map.
+Unlike most RPG games, you’re able to see the enemies you’re going to fight.
+On the map as well.
 There aren’t any random fights here.
 In addition, you can clearly see the enemies you’re about to fight, which can give you time to prepare for them.
-Once you hit a certain level, enemies in the overworld map won’t even want to harass you.
+Once you hit a certain level, enemies on the overworld map won’t even want to harass you.
 You’ll just walk on by them – unless you want to attack them.
-Still, it’s not worth the time as lower ranked enemies don’t award much loot or experience points.
+Still, it’s not worth the time as lower-ranked enemies don’t award much loot or experience points.
 I did miss the conventional and random fights from other RPGs.
-However, I did warm up to the approach and now I don’t know how I did without it.
+However, I did warm up to the approach, and now I don’t know how I did without it.

-The dungeons, which are where you’ll spend the majority of your time with the game, are actually really interesting.
-Not only are they procedural generated, but they also offer you several different levels of challenge – Normal, Heroic and Legendary.
+The dungeons, where you’ll spend most of your time with the game, are actually interesting.
+Not only are they procedural generated, but they also offer you several different levels of challenge – Normal, Heroic, and Legendary.
 Similar to a certain MMORPG, these challenges will alter the dungeons.
-Choosing normal will present little challenge and is best suited for people who aren’t used to RPGs.
-Where Heroic ramps things up and introduces harder enemies.
-Legendary, being the ultimate challenge will force you to start from the beginning of the dungeon if you die – everything will be reset.
+Choosing normal will present little challenge and is best suited for people who aren’t used to RPGs, where Heroic ramps things up and introduces harder enemies.
+Legendary, being the ultimate challenge will force you to start from the beginning of the dungeon; if you die – everything will be reset.
 They’re also locked until you run the dungeon at least once.
 Each difficulty will provide you with a cache of loot at the end of the dungeon.
-Normal dungeons will give green loot, Heroic will award you with purples and the Legendaries… well, I won’t spoil all the surprises.
+Normal dungeons will give green loot; Heroic will award you with purples and the Legendaries… well, I won’t spoil all the surprises.

 While you’re only able to carry three characters at any time during the game, it really doesn’t matter.
 The way that the game flows, every character works so well with each other.
 You can come up with multiple strategies for taking down baddies and even bosses.
 Tank and spank, or maybe you just want a healer and DPS – anything goes.
 If it gets too rough, you can always go back to the trinity of RPGs – Tank, DPS, and Heals.
 Characters also have access to a skill tree.
 Here you can spend points between two different specs.
 You can go full in or pick and choose what works for you.
 It’s not as in-depth as other games, but it works very well.

 Graphically, the game looks amazing.
-At first glance it looks like some generic isometric title, however, there’s a lot going on here.
+At first glance, it looks like some generic isometric title.
+However, there’s a lot going on here.
 The entire world is heavily detailed – everything here looks great.
 The character and enemy models are also top-notch, as is the animation.
 Boosting the experience is the use of some quality sound.
 I did not expect the game to include voiced lines, but it did.
 Just about every major conversation is voiced.
-Those that are, really deliver home the emotion.
-Especially Calibretto’s robot voice, loved it!
+Those that really deliver home the emotion.
+Especially Calibretto’s robot voice loved it!
 I just wished the game included more voiced lines as I enjoyed those voice-actors.
 Then there’s the music, which includes a nice amount of fast-paced themes.
 Every track is a banger, especially the themes that start playing when you’re fighting against a boss.
 I really hope a soundtrack for this is released at some point.

 The game is pretty long as well.
-I logged about 42 hours in total.
-This was also not completely all the side quests, which they are quite a few of.
+I logged about 42 hours in total. — not counting the side quests that I skipped.
+There are quite a few of those, so completionists should be happy about that.
 Now I’m going through and attempting to beat those high-end dungeons on legendary mode – I want those phat loots.

 During my first playthrough, I did experience a few frame rate drops.
 This was typical when there were multiple enemies on the board.
-It didn’t happen frequently but when it did, it was very noticeable.
-That the only issue that plagued my game as I encountered a number of crashes.
+It didn’t happen frequently, but when it did, it was very noticeable.
+That the only issue that plagued my game as I encountered several crashes.
 In fact, during a 30-hour stretch, I’ve encountered 12 random crashes.
-Most of them taking place during a quest or at the end of it – which caused me a bit of stress.
+Most of them taking place during a quest or at the end of it, which caused me a bit of stress.
 Thankfully they were right after my game had been saved.
 This is a point of concern as the build I received is the retail version.

 The game also has some pretty bad load times.
 Loading into a dungeon can take anywhere from 30 seconds to a minute.
-Battles also have some loading time, however, I encountered fights that took upwards of 45 seconds.
+Battles also have some loading time; I encountered fights that took upwards of 45 seconds.
 There’s nothing more anti-climaxing than getting ready to jump into a fight, only to wait upwards of a minute before it starts.
-Needless to say, I hope that these issues are addressed in a patch, and the sooner the better.
+Needless to say, I hope that these issues are addressed in a patch, and the sooner, the better.

 Want more game reviews from The Outerhaven?
 Consider the following: